stevewm/indexr/docs/README.md

 # Indexr

 Automated dashboard creation using Docker labels.
 Designed for use with Docker Compose.
+Mostly proof of concept right now, so things may be funky.

 ![Preview](preview.png)

+Features:
+- Automatic service list
+- Random Unsplashed background picture

 ## Use